-Rofin manufactures and tests its high-power CO2 and solid-state laser macro products at its Hamburg (Germany), Plymouth, Michigan, Landing, New Jersey, Atsugi-shi (Japan) and Kingston upon Hull (UK) facilities.
-The Company's laser marking products are manufactured and tested at its facilities in Gunding-Munich (Germany), Starnberg (Germany), Singapore, Boxborough, Massachusetts and Orlando, Florida.
-Rofin's micro application products are manufactured and tested in Starnberg (Germany).
-The Company's diode laser products are manufactured and tested at its Mainz (Germany) and Tucson, Arizona facilities.
+Rofin manufactures and tests its high-power CO2 and solid-state laser macro products at its Hamburg (Germany), Plymouth, Michigan, Landing, New Jersey, and Kingston upon Hull (UK) facilities.
+The Company's laser marking products are manufactured and tested at its facilities in Gunding-Munich (Germany), Starnberg (Germany), Oxford (UK), Singapore, and Boxborough, Massachusetts.
+Rofin's micro application products are manufactured and tested in Starnberg (Germany), Tampere (Finland) and Orlando, Florida.
+The Company's diode laser products are manufactured and tested at its Mainz (Germany), Freiburg (Germany) and Tucson, Arizona, facilities.
 The Company's low-power CO2 laser products are manufactured and tested in Kingston upon Hull (UK).
 Coating of Rofin's Slab laser electrodes is performed at the Overath (Germany) facility.
 The Company's fiber optics and beam delivery systems are manufactured and tested in Gothenburg (Sweden), and power supplies are manufactured and tested in Starnberg (Germany).